 Stands for "Video Graphics Array."
 It is the standard monitor or display interface used in most PCs.
 Therefore, if a montior is VGA-compatible, it should work with most new computers.
 The VGA standard was originally developed by IBM in 1987 and allowed for a display resolution of 640x480 pixels.
 Since then, many revisions of the standard have been introduced.
 The most common is Super VGA (SVGA), which allows for resolutions greater than 640x480, such as 800x600 or 1024x768.
 A standard VGA connection has 15 pins and is shaped like a trapezoid.

 TechTerms - The Tech Terms Computer Dictionary

-This page contains a technical definiton of VGA.
+This page contains a technical definition of VGA.
 It explains in computing terminology what VGA means and is one of many hardware terms in the TechTerms dictionary.

 All definitions on the TechTerms website are written to be technically accurate but also easy to understand.
 If you find this VGA definition to be helpful, you can reference it using the citation links above.
 If you think a term should be updated or added to the TechTerms dictionary, please email TechTerms!